 The JSE-listed Imperial group plans to exit its Logistics International business, says CEO Mohammed Akoojee.

-Announcing Imperial’s financial results for the six months ended December 31 on Tuesday, Akoojee said the strategy was to transform Imperial from a portfolio of regional businesses into an integrated, end-to-end market access and logistics business with a focus on Africa.
+Announcing Imperial’s financial results for the six months ended December 31 last week, Akoojee said the strategy was to transform Imperial from a portfolio of regional businesses into an integrated, end-to-end market access and logistics business with a focus on Africa.

-Akoojee said Imperial had a $1-billion-plus business in Africa touching around 20 markets, mainly in the healthcare and consumer goods industries.
+Akoojee said Imperial had a $1-billion-plus business in Africa touching about 20 markets, mainly in the healthcare and consumer goods industries.

 “That’s a powerful position to have and we want to build on that.
-Now that we have established a footprint in key markets – in Nigeria, in Kenya, in Ghana – we are seeing the next phase of our Africa expansion.”
+Now that we have established a footprint in key markets –in Nigeria, Kenya, in Ghana – we are seeing the next phase of our Africa expansion.”

 The strategy includes growing the network into other countries, and to include sectors such as commodities, industrial goods and agriculture, for example.

-“We are now starting to see how we as Imperial can play a role in the trade flow of those other industries – in which we have expertise in – if you look at our South Africa business,” said Akoojee.
+“We are now starting to see how we, as Imperial, can play a role in the trade flow of those other industries – in which we have expertise – if you look at our South Africa business,” said Akoojee.

 The Market Access business saw operating profit drop by 17%, to R422-million, with the Logistics Africa business experiencing a 25% drop in operating profit, to R473-million.